Robot Revolt in Edgewater – R.U.R. Theater Review Chicago

 Introspective & Hilarious Wedding Party Revelations – Five Women Wearing the Same Dress – Theater Review

-A group of bridesmaids find reasons to bond in “Five Women Wearing the Same Dress” produced by St. Sebastian Players.
+A group of bridesmaids find reasons to bond in “Five Women Wearing the Same Dress” produced by Saint Sebastian Players.
 The bonding ritual begins with the common agreement that the dress chosen by the bride is perfectly ridiculous.
 The bond is further forged by the

 A Tale of Political Horror | Theater Review | Shattered Globe Chicago